Local CT Nurse giving a scan on man

 Because of the versatility of the services ultrasound techs offer, you can find positions in a range of salaries.
 Your training and experience will also impact what you make.
 Ultrasound techs who choose to specialize may make higher salaries.

-If you work with our staffing agency, you can receive additional benefits.
+Working with Prolink earns allied health professionals like ultrasound techs additional benefits.
 We offer comprehensive health insurance, paid time off, referral bonuses, and retirement planning.

 Do I need a degree to work as an ultrasound tech?